gabriel-skantze/IrisTK/doc/markdown/tutorial_first_app.md

 The initial state **Start** contains one event handler called \<onentry\>, which is triggered when the state is entered.
 The event handler does in turn contain a set of actions that will be executed:

 * \<exec\>: Executes Java code
 * \<dialog:say\>: Calls the state **say** in the linked flow iristk.flow.SimpleFlow with the contents of the element (the text to speak) as a parameter.
 The called state will send an event to the synthesizer to synthesize the text, and then return when the synthesizer is done.
-If you want to see what SimpleFlow.xml looks like, you can find it in the folder core/src/iristk/flow.
+If you want to see what DialogFlow.xml looks like, you can find it in the folder core/src/iristk/flow.
 * \<goto\>: Will make a transition to the state **Guess**.
 This is what the state looks like:

 ```xml